 She visited the Criminology and Criminal Justice Department at Maryland University twice during her PhD studies.
 In 2016, she was a visiting scholar at UC Berkeley’s Sociology Department for a period of six months.

-Hilde coordinates courses at the undergraduate level such as Academic Skills for Criminologists and Environmental Criminology, and she supervises the theses of bachelor’s and master’s students.
-She is Coordinator of the bachelor’s programme Criminology.
+Hilde coordinates courses at the undergraduate level such as Academic Skills for Criminologists, and she supervises the theses of bachelor’s and master’s students.
+She is also the coordinator of the master programmes of criminology.

 No relevant ancillary activities